nylander/catfasta2phyml/README.md

     -m, --man
             Prints the manual page and exits.

+    -c, --concatenate
+            Concatenate files even when number of taxa differ among alignments.
+Missing data will be filled with all gap (-) sequences.

     -f, --fasta
             Print output in FASTA format.
 Default is PHYML format.

     -p, --phylip
-            [Working, but not yet entirely strict...]
             Print output in a strict PHYLIP format.
-See
-            http://evolution.genetics.washington.edu/phylip/doc/sequence.htm
+See http://evolution.genetics.washington.edu/phylip/doc/sequence.htm
             l.

+            Note: the current output format is not entirely strict.
+Left to do is to efficiently print sequences in blocks of 10 characters.
+            Check output if using this option.

     -s, --sequential
             Print output in sequential format.
 Default is interleaved.